espressif/esp-at/docs/ESP_AT_Commands_Set.md

     Function: to check the initialization status of classic bluetooth SPP profile.
 Response:

-    If classic bluetooth SPP profile is not initialized, it will return +BTSPPINIT:0
+If classic bluetooth SPP profile is not initialized, it will return:

+    +BTSPPINIT:0
     OK
-    If classic bluetooth SPP profile is initialized, it will return +BTSPPINIT:1
+If classic bluetooth SPP profile is initialized, it will return:

+    +BTSPPINIT:1
     OK
 Set Command: